vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/bases/observation/tradition/observational-statements/supersedence/observational-basis.md

 it being again correlated & transmitted down to others- this is how tradition is continued without interruption,
 and hence its continued authoritativeness."

+## dharma
+- With regards to dharma, given its laxaNa (prosperity and victory): pratyaxa and anumAna can have decisive role in rejecting/ pruning shruti contradictions/ misinstructions.